Me

 W H A T E L S E ?

-I’m often asked if I also do “my own” writing, but all of this is, for now.
-I’d rather be outside moving my body through space, and isn’t it great that I live at the base of an extinct volcano right in town.
+I’m often asked if I write my own stuff.
+I do!
+Creative nonfiction and poetry.
+And when I need to get outa here, isn’t it great that I live at the base of an extinct volcano right in town?
 I wander those woods up in Mt.
 Tabor Park nearly every day, follow Forest Park’s and other city-park trails, hike the Pacific Northwest’s wilder parts, and head out to the Coast.
-Portland’s arts and culture and the best of peopling also get me going.
-And I’ve always got bookmarks somewhere, currently in The Shadow of the Wind by Carlos Ruiz Zafón and The Spell of the Sensuous by David Abram.
+Portland’s arts and culture and the best of friends also get me going.
+Currently, I’m exploring volunteer opportunities around town to round things out.
+And I’ve always got bookmarks somewhere, right now in Forest Under Siege: The Story of Old Growth After Gifford Pinchot, by Rand Schenck and Year of Wonders by Geraldine Brooks.

 And, yes, I still play the piano.